Ravens View Farm, Peachland, BC 250.826-4496

 Experience has fostered a deep appreciation of life’s dance and led me to train as a professional Life-Cycle Celebrant and End of Life Doula.
 I am practiced in the creation of authentic personal ceremonies and performing weddings, celebrations of life, healing circles and other ceremonies that honour life’s important intersections and passages.
-I am open and affirming of all beliefs and works with clients of all ages, ethnicities, and life styles to skilfully choreograph their ceremonies.
+I am open and affirming of all beliefs and works with clients of all ages, gender identities, and ethnicities, to skillfully choreograph their ceremonies.

-Trained through the Celebrant Foundation & Institute (CF&I), I am a certified End of Life Doula through Conscious Dying Institute (CDI), ordained as a minister through the Canadian International Metaphysical Ministry (CIMM), member of Interior British Columbia Quakers and long time meditator in the Buddhist tradition, I possess all the skills, training and experience to craft a beautiful, secular ceremony or assist clients and their families to navigate end of life journeys.
-I am also a coordinator of the Okanagan Valley Death Cafes.
+Trained through the Celebrant Foundation & Institute, I am a certified End of Life Doula through Conscious Dying Institute, ordained as a minister through the Canadian International Metaphysical Ministry, member of Interior British Columbia Quakers and long time meditator in the Tibetan Buddhist tradition, I possess all the skills, training and experience to craft a beautiful, secular ceremony or assist clients and their families to navigate end of life journeys.

-In 2007 I moved to Peachland, BC from Boulder, Colorado with my husband Mark to cultivate a life dream of owning an organic farm, Ravens View Farm.
-I am an avid orchardist cultivating tree ripened peaches and plums and providing master chefs in the Okanagan Valley and visitors to the Peachland Farmers’ Market with juicy stone fruit.
+In 2007 I moved to Ravens View Farm in Peachland from Boulder, Colorado with my husband Mark to cultivate a life dream of owning an organic farm.
+Avid orchardists, we cultivate peaches and plums and providing master chefs in the Okanagan Valley and visitors to the Peachland Farmers’ Market with juicy tree-ripened fruit.
 I have raised heritage chickens and bees.
-In collaboration with other celebrants and shamans, I enjoy performing seasonal ceremonies in the Lavender Labyrinth to celebrate the passing of the seasons.
+In collaboration with other celebrants and shamans, I enjoy performing seasonal ceremonies in the farm's lavender labyrinth to celebrate the passing of the seasons.
 What a life!